dirtsimple/imposer/README.md

 Tasks work a bit differently.
 Normally, tasks are executed in *definition order* (which of course depends on the execution order of the state modules providing the definition), and steps are executed in the order they are added to a specific task.
 (This means that if, after adding ten tasks with no steps, and then add a step to the first task, that step will be the first thing that actually executes.)

-However, tasks can also *block*.
-Meaning, if a task needs to refer to a Wordpress object that doesn't exist yet, and it calls e.g. `Imposer::blockOn('@wp-posts', "Post $xyz doesn't exist")` , (and there's an unfinished task that `produces('@wp-posts')`), then the task will be suspended and the next task in definition order will run, until *all other unfinished tasks* have had a chance to proceed.
-Then it will be retried.
+However, steps can also *pause*.
+Meaning, if a task needs to refer to a Wordpress object that doesn't exist yet, and it calls e.g. `yield Imposer::ref('@wp-post', $xyz)`, and the post doesn't exist yet, then the step will be suspended and the next step in the task (or the first step of the next task) will run, until *all other unpaused steps* have had a chance to proceed, or until the target post is created.

-Notice that this means that if you wish two things to be done in a particular order, they *must* be steps in the same task, or else must not `blockOn()` anything.
-If no task blocks, then all tasks will be fully executed in their original definition order.
-But blocked tasks are taken off the list and re-run *after* every other unblocked task.
+Notice that this means that if you wish two things to be done in a particular order, they *must* be part of the same step, or else the preceding steps must not `yield` anything.
+If no step pauses, then all steps will be fully executed in their original definition order.
+But paused steps can resume at any time, and any other step or task may have run while they were `yield`ing.

-The reasoning behind this approach is that unless you are imposing state on an empty database, *most* of the resources your states need to reference will already exist on most imposer runs, so it's easier to ask forgiveness (via `blockOn()`) than permission (predefining inter-task dependencies).
-Dependencies between tasks may overconstrain the system or lead to unintended dependency loops, but dynamic blocking can generally sort itself out.
+The reasoning behind this approach is that unless you are imposing state on an empty database, *most* of the resources your states need to reference will already exist on most imposer runs, so it's easier to ask forgiveness (via possible `yield` suspension) than permission (i.e. predefining inter-task dependencies).
+Dependencies between tasks could overconstrain the system or lead to unintended dependency loops, but dynamic suspension can generally sort itself out.

-The trade-off is that if the data being operated on is sufficiently entangled, and the steps sufficiently large-grained, you can end up with a lot of repeated work as a step gets retried over and over.
-(This can be mitigated by having a master step that breaks the work into smaller steps for the same task, so that retries don't need to do as much work.
-But in most cases, the extra coding complexity isn't worth it.)

 ## Command-Line Interface